UlyssesZh/UlyssesZh.github.io/_posts/2023-09-08-sunniesnow.md

 ---
-title: 'I created Sunniesnow, a rhythm game similar to Lyrica'
+title: I created Sunniesnow, a rhythm game similar to Lyrica
 date: 2023-09-08 21:38:26 -0700
 categories:
   - update
 tags:
   - update
   - rhythm game
   - web
 layout: post
+excerpt: >
-excerpt: 'In order to build a better player community for the rhythm game Lyrica, I created a new rhythm game called [Sunniesnow](https://sunniesnow.github.io).
+  In order to build a better player community for the rhythm game Lyrica, I created a new rhythm game called [Sunniesnow](https://sunniesnow.github.io).
-Learn more about Sunniesnow by [joining our Discord server](https://discord.gg/6ZHRU9teju).'
+  Learn more about Sunniesnow by [joining our Discord server](https://discord.gg/6ZHRU9teju).
 ---

 Lyrica is one of my favorite mobile rhythm games.